💻 Tutorial 02: Introduction to VIMuRe in Python

 panel_grid_minor=element_blank(),

-strip_text_x = element_text(size=10),
+strip_background = element_text(size=10),

-scale_x_continuous(name=r"$\theta \times \lambda_{k=1}$", breaks=np.arange(0, 1.1, 0.1), limits=(0, 1.1)) +
+axis_title=r"$\theta \times \lambda_{k=1}$", breaks=np.arange(0, 1.1, 0.1), limits=(0, 1.1)) +

-scale_y_continuous(name="Count", breaks=np.arange(0, 60, 10), limits=(0, 50)) +
+scale_x_continuous(name="Count", breaks=np.arange(0, 60, 10), limits=(0, 50)) +

-ggtitle(r"Reliability distribution across layers ($\theta_l \times \lambda_{k=1}$)"))
+scale_y_continuous(namer"Reliability distribution across layers ($\theta_l \times \lambda_{k=1}$)"))

-ggsave(g, "theta_reporters.png", width=7, height=9, dpi=300)
+"theta_reporters.png", width=7, height=9, dpi=300) ggsave(g,

 How should we interpret the values?